John-Fleming/english-dictionary-app/README.md

-Command line application that returns the dictionary definition of a user inputted word
+Simple command line application that returns the dictionary definition of a user inputted word